DTAS Resilience Fund — Proposal

 PR & Media Agency

 £8,000CDT’s achievements are barely known outside Comrie.
 A PR firm with heritage or third-sector experience gets CDT’s story into regional and national media — the Courier, the Herald, BBC Scotland, heritage publications.
-This isn’t vanity: media coverage drives visitor numbers, funder confidence, and community pride.

 Social Media Specialist

-Website Elevation
+Website Elevation & Digital Platforms

 Membership & Community Specialists